Community Food Growing Project

 Get Oldham Growing

 Since 2013, Growing Hubs, including Alexandra Park Growing Hub, have been developed across Oldham by Oldham Council in collaboration with local communities and groups like Veg in the Park CIC.
 Providing community growing space, the Hubs offer volunteering, skills and education opportunities around food growing and sustainability.

 When Covid19 struck in March 2020, all available growing space at Alexandra Park Depot – the working heart of Oldham Council’s Environmental Services team – was turned over to growing food for communities hit hard by the pandemic.
 Growing space at the Depot is normally used to raise 130,000 ornamental bedding plants for use across the borough.
 In 2020 it was used to grow peppers, salad leaf, potatoes, spring onions – and much more.

-The Community Food Growing Project builds on Oldham Councils remarkable community food growing efforts last year.
+The Community Food Growing Project at Northern Roots builds on Oldham Councils remarkable community food growing efforts last year.
 With the help of our fantastic local volunteers, it’s nearly a year old and is providing a steady stream of fresh produce to residents and communities in need across Oldham.

 Veg boxes contained a range of produce including 834 carrots, 74.5 kg potatoes, 22.8 kg cherry tomatoes and 18.6 kg salad leaf!
 They also contained Broad Beans, Cabbage, Chard, Courgette, Cucumber, French Beans, Garden Peas, Garlic, Kale, Little Gem Lettuce, Mint, Onions, Rhubarb, Rocket, Runner Beans, Salad Tomatoes, Spring Onion and Sugar Snap Peas.